OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_vmware.rst

     * Network connection for the vOneCloud appliance
     * OpenNebula user ``oneadmin`` password
     * Linux ``root`` password
-    * IP address or FQDN for the public endpoint of FireEdge
+    * IP address or FQDN for the public endpoint of Sunstone

 Step 4.1.
 Configure the Network
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^